slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"If we learn to enjoy waiting, we don’t have to wait to enjoy."
 -- Kazuaki Tanahashi*

-> *"You can’t add days to your life, but you can add life to your days."
--- John Maxwell*

 > *"Tomorrow, you promise yourself, will be different, yet, tomorrow is too often a repetition of today."
 -- James T. McKay*

-> *"What’s life?
-Showing up for the people you love, again and again, until you can’t show up anymore."
--- Rebecca Walker*

-> *"Yesterday is but today’s memory, and tomorrow is today’s dream."
--- Kahlil Gibran*

-> *"You are your worst enemy.
-You waste precious time dreaming of the future instead of engaging in the present.
-Since nothing seems urgent to you, you’re only half involved in what you do."
--- Robert Green*

-> *"The past is a narrative and the future is a fiction.
-The only absolute truth is here and now."
--- Naval Ravikant*